Discrete Lehmann representation of imaginary time Green's functions: Overview

 \section{Overview}

-We develop our method using fermionic Green's functions; we show in Appendix \ref{app:bosonic} that in fact no modification is required for bosonic Green's functions.
+We develop our method using the fermionic kernel $K$; we show in Appendix \ref{app:bosonic} that in fact this kernel can also be used for bosonic Green's functions.
 To simplify the notation, we also restrict our discussion to scalar-valued Green's functions, as the extension to the matrix-valued case is straightforward.

 We assume the spectral density $\rho$, which may in general be a distribution, is integrable and supported in $[-\omax,\omax]$.
 It is convenient to further nondimensionalize \eqref{eq:lehmann} by performing the change of variables $\tau \gets \tau/\beta$ and $\omega \gets \beta \omega$.
 In these variables, we have $\tau \in [0,1]$, and the support of $\rho(\omega)$ is contained in $[-\Lambda,\Lambda]$, with $\Lambda = \beta \omax$. $\Lambda$ is a user-determined parameter.
 An estimate of $\omax$, and therefore of $\Lambda$, can often be obtained on physical grounds, but in general $\Lambda$ is used as an accuracy parameter and is increased until convergence is reached.
 Then, assuming $\Lambda$ is taken sufficiently large, \eqref{eq:lehmann} is equivalent to the \emph{truncated} Lehmann representation